Skip to main content

 5. Innovative Techniques: As a retired engineer and scientist, Dan has developed unique scientific approaches to golf clubs, including processes to improve feel and optimize the shaft, which are used nowhere else in the world.

-7. Contact and Services: They offer various services, including custom club fitting, products, TPI physical screening and swing analysis, and more.
-They can be contacted at their location in Augusta, GA, or through their danburnfield@augustacustomclubs.com and 706.910.2614.
+7. Contact and Services: We offer various services, including custom club fitting, products, TPI physical screening and swing analysis, and more.
+We can be contacted at our location in Augusta, GA, or through danburnfield@augustacustomclubs.com and 706.910.2614.

-• The Mind-Body-Equipment-Swing philosophy at Augusta Custom Clubs posits that the swing is not an isolated element but rather the outcome of a synergistic relationship among the mind, body, and equipment.
+• The Mind-Body-Equipment-Swing philosophy at Augusta Custom Clubs and Swing Analysis posits that the swing is not an isolated element but rather the outcome of a synergistic relationship among the mind, body, and equipment.
 Here's a more nuanced explanation:

 Mind